Gelato Federation

 The Gelato Federation (usually just Gelato) was a "global technical community dedicated to advancing Linux on the Intel Itanium platform through collaboration, education, and leadership."
 Formed in 2001, membership included more than seventy academic and research organizations around the world, including several that operated Itanium-based supercomputers on the Top500 list.
 The organization was active in projects to enhance the Linux kernel for Itanium and GCC for Itanium.
-The organization took its name from the Italian dessert gelato, paying homage to this by naming sub-projects Gelato Vanilla and Gelato Coconut for varieties of the dessert.
+The organization took its name from the Italian dessert gelato, paying homage to this by naming sub-projects "Gelato Vanilla" and "Gelato Coconut", after varieties of the dessert.

 History

 In late 2001, representatives from seven organizations met with Hewlett-Packard.
 The institutions were the Bioinformatics Institute, Singapore; Groupe ESIEE, France; Hewlett-Packard Company; National Center for Supercomputing Applications, USA; Tsinghua University, China; University of Illinois at Urbana-Champaign, USA; University of New South Wales, Australia; and University of Waterloo, Canada.
 These were the founding members of Gelato.

 Representatives from these organizations met twice a year.
 The first few meetings (in Palo Alto, California 2001 and Paris 2002) were primarily a "strategy council meeting" where the by-laws and charter were hammered out.

 The Sydney meeting in October 2002 was the first that included a day of technical presentations.
 These became a regular feature of the meetings, eventually expanded to conferences, and thus the two conferences each year were entirely composed of technical presentations by vendors and members.

-The organization apparently ceased operation in 2009.
+The organization suspended operations in 2009.
 The Itanium processor was discontinued by Intel in 2021.